chelahmy/harubi/README.md

 http://localhost:8000/user.php?model=user&action=read&name=ali
 ```

 Create more user records and read them back randomly.
 Do it more for you to get the initial experience of using a harubi service.
 You will not be doing these things often.
-Most of the time the requests to a harubi service will be done by another applications such as a front-end.
+Most of the time requests to a harubi service will be done by another applications such as a front-end.

 ## Function List